Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Methods and Data

 Markov Chain Monte Carlo (MCMC) methods enable sampling ensembles of thousands or millions of redistricting plans from predefined distributions for analysis \citep{deford2022random,autry2020multiscale,fifield2020automated}.
 Our paper makes use of the \recom algorithm, a merge-split MCMC algorithm which has been used by expert witnesses in gerrymandering cases to generate ensembles \citep[\textit{Harper v.\ Hall} 2022, \textit{Allen v.\ Milligan} 2023]{recom}.
-These techniques are flexible, allowing for many constraints to be taken into account in the ensemble generation process.
-For example, \citep{becker2021computational} illustrate how ensembles can be used in the enforcement of the Voting Rights Act.
+We use the implementation from the GerryChain software package \citep{gerrychain_julia_4649464} (with some modifications, as described in Section~\ref{sec:gingles}).

+We use voting precincts as the smallest unit of geography for drawing districts.\footnote{We use the term precinct instead of the more correct ``voting district'' or VTD to avoid confusion with the much larger state and Congressional districts that are the main subject of this paper \citep{united1994voting}.} Keeping precincts intact is often considered desirable in practice by state legislatures and previous academic work on redistricting ensembles has used precincts to compose districts \cite{kenny2021use}.
+For a few states, precinct data was incompatible with our experimental setup (either due to especially large precincts or incomplete geographical data).
+In those cases, we used block groups as the building block of districts in our analyses.
+See~Section~\ref{sec:limitations} for a discussion of how these choices may have affected our results.

+\paragraph{Details for population balance (Section~\ref{sec:popbal})} Except where otherwise noted, each ensemble contains 100,000 plans generated by running \recom for 1,000,000 steps and selecting every tenth plan.
+We impose various population deviation limits on the MCMC sampler, as described in Section~\ref{sec:popbal}.

+We generate ensembles for each of 93 state legislative geographies.
+These include the upper and lower geographies for 45 bicameral states and one geography for Nebraska's unicameral legislature.
+It excludes lower houses in 4 states (Hawaii, New Hampshire, North Dakota, and Vermont) and upper houses in 2 states (Hawaii and North Dakota) where our MCMC chains do not find any plans that are population balanced to within 5\% in DEMO.
+This limitation is due to our use of voting precincts rather than Census blocks as the unit of geography in our chains.
+Since the state legislative districts in these states are relatively small in population, it is computationally inefficient to find valid districts composed of precincts using MCMC methods.

-We use the implementation of the \recom algorithm in the GerryChain software package \citep{gerrychain_julia_4649464}.
-In Section \ref{sec:gingles} we modify \recom to select plans with more majority-minority districts (MMDs) using an optimization technique called \emph{short bursts}, which has been shown to outperform other techniques including biased random walks and simulated annealing \citep{cannon2023voting}.
-We split our short burst chains into a series of 10 sub-chains, each starting from the same initial partition.
-This was suggested to us by one of the authors of \citep{recom}, and we found that it helped in discovering plans with more majority-minority districts.
+\paragraph{Details for majority-minority districts (Section~\ref{sec:gingles})} In Section \ref{sec:gingles}, we generate plans using both \recom and a modified version of \recom optimized to select plans with more majority-minority districts (MMDs).
+The latter uses a technique called \emph{short bursts}, which has been shown to outperform other techniques including biased random walks and simulated annealing \citep{cannon2023voting}.
+Details are deferred to Section~\ref{sec:shortburst}.